Madhuarvind/SmartBite/PROJECT_REPORT.md

 ## Problem Statement

 The core challenge this project addresses is the inefficiency and lack of intelligence in traditional home kitchen management.
-Households lack a centralized system that connects их inventory of available ingredients with their meal planning, cooking, health, and financial activities.
+Households lack a centralized system that connects their inventory of available ingredients with their meal planning, cooking, health, and financial activities.
 This gap results in suboptimal decision-making, leading directly to food and money waste, nutritional imbalances, and the daily stress of meal preparation.
 The project tackles the specific problem of how to leverage modern AI to create a proactive, personalized kitchen assistant that closes this loop, turning a reactive chore into a streamlined, intelligent process.

 ## Objectives